openvinotoolkit/openvino/docs/install_guides/configurations-for-ivad-vpu.md

 For Intel® Vision Accelerator Design with Intel® Movidius™ VPUs, the following additional installation steps are required.

+@sphinxdirective

+.. important:: The HDDL plugin is supported on Ubuntu versions up to and including 20.04.
+Currently, the support on later releases of Ubuntu is still in experimental stages of development.

+@endsphinxdirective

 > **NOTE**: If you installed OpenVINO™ Runtime to the non-default install directory, replace `/opt/intel` with the directory in which you installed the software.

 1. Set the environment variables: